Throughout the years, many people have suggested new treatments or cures for hair loss.

 Unfortunately for the pensioner, he's already been beaten to the chase.

-There are two clinically-proven, non-surgical hair loss treatments that have been licensed by the MHRA and approved by the FDA – finasteride 1mg and minoxidil.
-Whilst each can be used separately, specialists at Belgravia often incorporate both of these drugs into personalised hair loss treatment courses for men looking to restore their hair.
+There are two clinically-proven, non-surgical hair loss treatments that have been licensed by the MHRA and approved by the FDA - finasteride 1mg and minoxidil.
+Whilst each hair loss treatment can be used on its own, they can also be used together alongside one another.

-The former, finasteride 1mg – which can only be used by medically-suitable men aged 18 and over, is a one-a-day pill that works by preventing the formation of DHT, the hormone responsible for causing thinning hair and receding in cases of hereditary hairloss.
-Meanwhile, high-strength minoxidil increases blood circulation and is applied directly to the scalp once or twice a day as advised, in order to actively encourage hair growth.
+The former, finasteride 1mg - which can only be used by medically-suitable men aged 18 and over - is a one-a-day pill which is designed to inhibit DHT, the hormone responsible for causing thinning hair and receding in cases of hereditary hairloss.
+Meanwhile, high-strength minoxidil, which is a vasodilator and increases blood circulation locally, is applied directly to the scalp, in order to actively encourage hair growth.

 When discussing how he created his hair growth formula, the 80-year-old noted that he had been "experimenting for many years" and would "try something for three months and if it doesn't work I try something else".
 However, it is important to remember that hair loss treatments require time and consistency in order to be as effective as possible.

 One crucial point to note here is that Mr. Smith - as with the majority of men his age - has extremely advanced male pattern baldness, with his thinning on top looking tricky in terms of treatment options.
 Once a man's hair has fallen out and the skin takes on a smooth, shiny appearance, this is a sign that he is truly bald and the follicles are no longer capable of producing hair.
 In these instances treatment is not productive as the follicles cannot be stimulated back into production.

-It is hard to tell for sure from his pictures in the Epsom newspaper article, but it does seem highly unlikely that any product would be able to restore his hair at this stage, not least because there are upper age limits for hair loss treatments which Anthony has sadly passed.
-Belgravia’s cut-off point for new clients is currently 70-years-old.
+It is hard to tell for sure from his pictures in the Epsom newspaper article, but it does seem highly unlikely that any product would be able to restore his hair at this stage, not least because there are upper age limits for hair loss treatments which Anthony is sadly over.